Drag13/drag13.github.io/src/news/react-free-course-materials.md

-# All materials for the new course React For Beginners have been published!

 As you already know, on April I started working on the free React Course for Beginners.
 It was a long ride and now I am extremely happy to announce, that all program already finished and all materials published for everybody:

 - [What is React](https://www.youtube.com/watch?v=fQ_UNyQBiqg)